 - The device will move down to drive the worm into the cork.
 Make sure you keep holding it straight.

 - Wait until the cork comes out of the bottle.

-The Cork Puller is the best choice for very old wines with natural corks.
-These old corks often are crumbly.
-With a worm, you might break pieces off it that fall into the wine.
+The Cork Puller is the best choice for very old wines.
+They often have crumbly corks that might break when using a corkscrew with a worm.
 But with the Cork Puller, this risk is significantly lower.